 The Weather Channel, for example, increased premium subscriptions 225% by paring down web content.
 They simplified the writing on their homepage and reduced multiple calls to action to just one.

-These examples underscore the importance of good writing.
+These examples underscore the importance and purpose of good writing.
 Like Lowe’s and the Weather Channel, organizations should always judge any copy – regardless of whether it’s for marketing, educational, or internal purposes – with the reader’s experience in mind.
 When it comes to user experience copywriting, anything that is unclear or unhelpful should be revised or removed until the customer’s experience supports the decision to do business with you.

 About Hurley Write, Inc.